 Students with a passion and interest for the great outdoors have an opportunity to participate in the Outdoor Recreation Living Learning Community.
-Students in this community will be enrolled in Parks, Tourism, & Recreation Management (PTRM 141Y): National Parks and American Culture, a 3-credit course that satisfies the Democracy and Citizenship general education requirement, live on the same floor in Aber Hall, and participate in outdoor activities through Campus Recreation's Outdoor Program.
+Students in this community will be enrolled in Parks, Tourism, & Recreation Management (PTRM 141Y): National Parks and American Culture, a 3-credit course that satisfies the Democracy and Citizenship general education requirement, live on the same floor, and participate in outdoor activities through Campus Recreation's Outdoor Program.

 Programs & Events

 Programs for this community have included:

 - Hiking the 'M' Trail and the Kim Williams Trail

 - Backpacking trip in the Rattlesnake Wilderness Area

 - Rafting down the Clark Fork River

 - Attended a lecture concerning the state of Wilderness and participated in a Q & A with Congressman Pat Williams

 - Watched a film at the Roxy about female skiers and met a professional freeskier

 The Outdoor Recreation Living Learning Community is located in Jesse Hall.